 Q: What are some misconceptions about car batteries?

-A: Car batteries can be costly if you buy them, and this is why you need to take good care of them properly.
+A: A deep cycle RV battery can be costly if you buy them, and this is why you need to take good care of them properly.
 Here are some common myths and misconceptions when it comes down to car batteries:

 |“Maintenance-free batteries do not need any maintenance.”||It is not always the case, because you still need to check for any physical signs of wear and tear, which is crucial because if your electric storage cell gets damaged then it might affect the performance of the electric storage cell itself as a whole.|